 - Most simple support queries are responded to and cleared within 2 working days

 - Bigger tickets requiring investigation or more complex work should be completed in under a week

 - Emergency tickets are normally handled within 4 hours, regardless of contract type

 - Our target is to respond to 85% of tickets within 24 hours

 - If you are not getting a quick enough response, or wish to complain or give us feedback then contact our CEO, Martin Dower via email

 - If you are on a PAYG contract then can broadly expect to receive a slower response time, and at a chargeable rate of £172 per hours, minimum charge 0.5hrs per ticket and 3hrs per month.

 We will periodically request feedback on our support performance.
-Please do feed your comments and ratings back as it helps us to provide a better service and also builds relationships.
-We love clients who give us feedback – especially those that are critical of our service and offer suggestions.
+Please do feed your comments and ratings back as it helps us provide a better service and builds relationships.
+We love clients who give us feedback, especially those critical of our service and offer suggestions.

 Geeky bit : What do we use

-For project management we mainly use Basecamp, Pivotal Tracker or Podio.
-We can and will work with alternatives including Trello, Yammer and Huddle.
-We don’t use Microsoft Project – in fact, we shy away from most “linear project management” applications as they have a habit for generating more crap than it needed and often end up with late and expensive delivery.
+For project management, we mainly use Basecamp and Trello.
+We don’t use Microsoft Project – in fact, we shy away from most “linear project management” applications as they have a habit of generating more crap than it needed and often end up with late and expensive delivery.